11 Best Ski Resorts near New York City, 2023/24

 3. Mountain Creek, New Jersey

-With a respectable 1,040-foot vertical drop, Mountain Creek offers the longest runs of any resort that's less than two hours from the city.
-The 46 trails spread across four mountain peaks and are 100 percent covered by snowmaking.
+With a respectable 1,040-foot vertical drop an hour's drive from New York, Mountain Creek offers the longest runs of any resort that's less than two hours from the city.
+The 46 trails, accessed by eight lifts, spread across four mountain peaks and are 100 percent covered by snowmaking.

 All the 167 skiable acres are lighted for night skiing; the resort has a zipline tour and a 30-lane tubing park.